pehringer/finches/README.md

 |1110  |LT      |```R[RESULT] = 1 if R[FIRST] < R[SECOND] else 0```|
 |1111  |GT      |```R[RESULT] = 1 if R[FIRST] > R[SECOND] else 0```|

-**NOTE:** Operations return NaN (Not a Number) or Inf (Infinity) for invalid operands.

 # Finches Genetic Algorithm (GA)

 **Finches GA is designed to be as simple as possible, yet still capable of eliciting complex and desirable evolutionary behaviors**.
 It promotes slow population convergence, encourages depth-first and breadth-first exploration of the solution space, and **manages genome size and bloat**.
-Furthermore, it **minimize program breakage**, ensuring genetic operations are less disruptive to evolving programs.
+Furthermore, it **minimizes program breakage**, ensuring genetic operations are less disruptive to evolving programs.
-All these design choices not only contribute to a smoother fitness landscape but also directly enhance performance by simplifying computational overhead.
+All of these design choices not only contribute to a smoother fitness landscape but also directly enhance performance by simplifying computational overhead.

 The major difference in the GA is the **replacement of the traditional crossover operator with the Fission and Transfer operators**.
 These two operators simulate horizontal gene transfer, rather then the vertical gene transfer of traditional crossover.

-**Algorithm:**
+### Algorithm:
 - **Initialization:** Create a population of individuals.
 Each individual contains a very low fitness score, sixteen random constants, and a single random instruction.
 - **Loop:**
   + **Selection:** Two neighboring parents are randomly selected from population.
 A separate donor individual is also randomly selected from the population.